yliapis/blog/_posts/2017-12-29-A-Classical-Approach-to-Spike-Sorting.md

 * More intelligent clustering
 * Using all channels of the microelectrode array
 * Incorporating the electrode geometry and physics into the algorithm
+* Many, many more undiscovered improvements

 Since the data we used was already in windowed form, it is possible that some of these fine tuning steps up to the windowing stage have already been implemented.
-This topic is still highly researched, and is a key component in brain-machine interface research [CITE].
-Many neuroprosthetics, such as [CITE], [CITE], and [CITE] operate on extracellular recordings.
-This is still a very active area of research, and it is likely to further accelerate once commercial neural implants become a reality.
+Spike detection and classification is a key component in brain-machine interfaces [12] [13]; Many neuroprosthetics [13] [14] operate on extracellular recordings.
+This is still a very active area of research, and it is likely to further accelerate once commercial neural implants become more widespread.

 # Note from the Author